shanepeckham/CADLab_Loyalty/README.md

 ![alt text](https://github.com/shanepeckham/MiniCADHackathon/blob/master/Typology.jpg "Solution Flow")

-# The Hackathon component
+# The Lab component

 This solution will install and configure all of the components required to build the end to end Loyalty scenario.
-The Hackathon attendees just need to wire everything together in a Logic App.
+The Lab attendees just need to wire everything together in a Logic App.

 # Preparing for the solution

-For this Hackathon you will require:
+For this Lab you will require:
 * A cognitive services trial account key, get it here - https://www.microsoft.com/cognitive-services/en-us/sign-up
 * A Gmail account for sending emails, get it here - https://accounts.google.com/SignUp?service=mail&continue=http%3A%2F%2Fmail.google.com%2Fmail%2Fe-11-14a952576b5f2ffe90ec0dd9823744e0-46a962fbb7947b68059374ddde7f29b5490a6b4d
 * Install Postman, get it here - https://www.getpostman.com